francesco-mannella/kmeans-kohonen/README.md

 ### Toy example:

     dataset

+    # each row is a pattern
     x =  [[1.0, 0.0, 0.0],
           [0.0, 1.0, 0.0],
           [0.0, 0.0, 1.0]]

     initial weights

+    # each row is a prototype
     c = [[0.02, 0.01, 0.03],
          [0.01, 0.04, 0.07],
          [0.09, 0.02, 0.02]]